phylotastic/datelifedocker/README.md

     git clone https://github.com/phylotastic/datelifedocker.git
 ```

   <li> 2.2.
-Change directories to your newly created datelifedocker directory using <code>cd your_path/datelifedocker</code>, and build the DateLife docker image with:
+Change directories to your newly created datelifedocker directory using <code>cd your_path/datelifedocker</code>, and build the DateLife Docker image with:
   </li><br>

 ```shell